LostRhapsody/blackgate/README.md

 **Rate Limiting Updates**
 - Enhanced rate limiting features (IP-based limiting, custom time windows)

+**Throttling Implementation**

+Instead of applying a hard-cap on traffic via rate limits, the gateway can *throttle* specific routes, limiting the number of requests coming through at a time.
+This can help prevent your backend services from being overwhelmed with unexpected traffic.

 **API Composition Implementation**
 - Aggregate data from multiple services into a single response, simplifying client-side logic
+- Simplify responses from services so you only receive the information you actually needed, simplifying client-side logic.

 **Protocol Translation Implementation**
 - Bridge the gap between HTTP, WebSocket, gRPC, etc, simplifying client-side logic